DenuxPlays/movie-web-aio/README.md

 - `--turnstile`: This flag enables the proxy turnstile feature.
 This feature is used to prevent unauthorized access to the proxy service.

+- `--captcha`: This flag enables the backend captcha feature.
+This feature is used to prevent unauthorized access to the backend service.

 You can combine these flags as needed.
 For example, you can use `sh deploy.sh --backend --proxy` to start the backend, pwa and proxy services.